Football at the 2025 SEA Games: Venues

-A total of 5 venues in Thailand will be used to host the football matches.
-Songkhla and Chiang Mai (the 1995 main venue) will host the men's group stage, Bangkok (the first time in Rajamangala Stadium, which before hosted in Supachalasai Stadium) will host the group A and knockout stages, while Chonburi will host the women's tournament.
+A total of 4 venues in Thailand was used to host the football matches.
+Chiang Mai (the 1995 main venue) will host the men's group C match, Bangkok (the first time in Rajamangala Stadium, which before hosted in Supachalasai Stadium) will host the group A and B and knockout stages, while Chonburi will host the women's tournament.
 Notably, no matches will be played in Nakhon Ratchasima (venue of 2007), due to the city will host the Para Games the next year.